sulaimank/account_processing_demo/README.md

 I default to 0.
 I added a test case for that and made sure the NPE did not get generated.

 I am also assuming that same account records (same account id) with different versions are being processed in order.
 This might not be the case in production.
-So I would create a PriorityQueue sorted by version.
+So I would create a PriorityQueue sorted by version so I don't have to iterate the account list to find the greatest version number.

 In development, I would work off of feature branches that match a story.
 And then I would push the PR to GitHub and have another person (sometimes multiple people for complex stories) code review the PR.
 Once approved, I would merge